 The prospect of download speeds between 1Gbps and 10Gbps and upload speed, or latency, of just 1 millisecond (ms) has people excited about a more robust 5G network.
 Those speeds are comparable to what you’d see from a physical, wired connection.
 However, the reality is we won’t typically get anywhere near the theoretical top speeds.
 And even if we did, it wouldn’t be for at least a few more years.

 The actual speed of your 5G connection will depend on many factors, including where you are, what network you’re connecting to, how many other people are connecting, and your connected device.
 The aim is to achieve a minimum download speed of 50Mbps and a low latency of 10ms.
-That will represent a major improvement over current average speeds, but just as with 4G LTE, 5G coverage is going to expand slowly.
+That will represent a major improvement over current average speeds, but just as with 4G LTE, 5G coverage is expanding slowly.
 Currently, we’re at an average download speed of around 57Mbps, according to a study from Speedcheck.
 That means that the minimum is far less than that.

 It’s also going to work hand-in-hand with not just Wi-Fi but also earlier generations of cellular technology, so 4G LTE will continue to be offered as a fallback and will likely keep evolving and getting faster.